Evangel University: Consolidation

 In 2010, the Assemblies of God began an effort to consolidate Evangel University with Central Bible College and Assemblies of God Theological Seminary.
 All three institutions were owned by the Assemblies of God and located in Springfield, Missouri.
 A resolution for consolidation was passed at the Assembly of God's 2011 General Council in Phoenix, Arizona, following which efforts began to make a formal proposal to the Higher Learning Commission.

 The consolidation was approved by the Higher Learning Commission in April 2013, making way for the official launch of the "new" Evangel University in August 2013.
 With the Higher Learning Commission's approval, the Assemblies of God also announced that Carol Taylor, president of Vanguard University in Costa Mesa, CA, had been named to lead the consolidated university.
 Taylor is an alumnus of Evangel University and the Assembly of God Theological Seminary.
-Mike Rakes became president of Evangel University in 2021.
+Between her retirement and the appointment of Mike Rakes in 2021, former Assemblies of God General Superintendent George O. Wood served as interim president.
+Rakes became president of Evangel University in 2021 and resigned in 2026.
+Michael Kolstad replaced him as interim.